Seattle Police Case Study

-As a case study, the Seattle Police Department has provided short descriptions of how their current practices are aligned with the literature and ideas in effective policing.
-These descriptions are available below.
-This case study is current as of March 2014 (update for 2016 coming soon).
+As a case study, the Seattle Police Department (SPD) provided short descriptions in March 2014 (below) of how their practices aligned with the literature and ideas in effective policing.
+We updated the links and materials in Spring 2018, except for those concerning SPD.
+We hope to receive updates from SPD in the future.
 Visit the Review of the Research Evidence page to learn more about what works in policing.
-A list of research projects and program evaluations that the SPD is involved in is available here.

-While SPD has not incorporated hot spots policing department-wide, it is utilizing two Directed Patrol deployment models that focus on crime hot spots and place-based policing:
+While SPD has not incorporated hot spots policing department-wide, in 2013-14 it utilized two Directed Patrol deployment models that focus on crime hot spots and place-based policing:

 - The first model is focusing on density hot spots of street segments with high volumes of calls for service.
 The greatest success has been in the downtown business core.
 The West Precinct, which includes the downtown business core, undertook efforts to more extensively use officer uncommitted time (i.e. time not being spent on 911 calls or other assigned activities) to patrol high crime street blocks.
 Based on the Koper Curve Principle (see the hot spots policing page), officers were expected to visit the highest crime street blocks for about 15 minutes at a time between calls for service.
 The Seattle Times praised these efforts as a “good move” and preliminary results suggested these hot spot deployments were successful in reducing crime.